cthree/tinyISPShield/README.md

 I encourage you to build your own if you want to or find yourself using ATtiny's for many projects.
 The ZIF if a 14 pin 3M "textool" 214-3339 part available from Digikey.
-It's under $20 but not the cheapest.
+It's under $20.
+Not the cheapest.
 It does however have 30um gold flash, 3x that of comparable parts in the Digikey catalog.
 I personally hate tools that suck so I opted for the better part, I only need one.
 Rework it as you please.